Elaine-Yuetong/W1_model/INTEREST_COVERAGE.md

 ### Overview

 Interest coverage shares the same six-channel update structure as leverage.
-The update schedule, filing deadlines, and EDGAR availability rules are identical — refer to the Leverage Frequency section for the full channel definitions, 8-K filtering rules, and expected filing volumes by issuer type.
+The update schedule, filing deadlines, and EDGAR availability rules are identical — See LEVERAGE.md → Section "Frequency" → full section — apply identical six-channel update structure, 8-K filtering rules, and Phase 2 vs Phase 3 priority framework, 8-K filtering rules, and expected filing volumes by issuer type.

 This section documents only the differences and coverage-specific considerations that do not appear in the Leverage Frequency section.